Submit Report

 More Fishing Reports:

 Come spend a day with HotFish Charters Capt.
-Michael Bales on Mosquito Lagoon in beautiful and sunny Central Florida.
-Only an hour’s drive from Orlando is some of the best Redfish and Tarpon fishing in the world.
+Michael Bales on the water around Charleston.
+South Carolina has some of the best Redfish fishing in the world.
 It is truly an angler’s paradise!
-The East Coast angling adventures include the red-fishing Mecca’s of Mosquito Lagoon, The Indian River & Merritt Island Wildlife Refuge.
-These are world-class fisheries with amazing shallow water sight casting to schools of tailing redfish.
+This amazing world-class fishery has some of the best shallow water sight casting to tailing redfish in the grass and schools of redfish found anywhere.

 Contact Info: